lukew3/mathgenerator/README.md

 # mathgenerator

-A math problem generator, created for the purpose of giving self-studying students and teaching organizations the means to easily get access to random math problems to suit their needs.
+A math problem generator, created for the purpose of giving teachers and students the means to easily get access to random math exercises to suit their needs.

 To try out generators, go to <https://lukew3.github.io/mathgenerator>